 New features for 2005 include power rear quarter windows for third row passenger comfort.
 Side curtain airbags are a new option, along with a CD/MP3 player.
 Interior improvements add extra comfort to seat cushions, more chrome accents, and an updated dash display.
 The 2005 Trailblazer EXT comes in either LS or LT trims, offered in both rear-wheel or four-wheel drive.
 ABS brakes, dual front airbags, traction control (on rear-wheel drives only) are standard, along with full power features and a CD player.
 The LT adds some luxury with a power driver's seat and cruise control.

 The cargo area is spacious, expanding from 23 to 107 cubic feet, and features a hard shelf instead of a soft cover.
 Both second and third rows fold, though not flat.
 Legroom is ample for drivers, and gradually diminishes as you reach the back row.
 Handling and towing capacity suffer a bit with the heavier EXT as compared to the regular Trailblazer, and the AWD also adds more weight.
 Though holding the same number of passengers as the Tahoe, the 2005 Trailblazer EXT is easier to handle, say drivers, and the powertrain is impressive and responsive.
 The ride is smooth and the long list of standard equipment at a lower price point than rival SUVs keeps owners happy.
 A bland interior is disappointing, as is difficult access to the third row and the fact that the seats do not fold flat.
 The 15/19 mpg is not why you buy this SUV.

-Talk about the 2005 Chevrolet TrailBlazer EXT
+What's your take on the 2005 Chevrolet TrailBlazer EXT?

 Chevrolet TrailBlazer EXT Questions